ofahchouch-gh/web-app-from-scratch/README.md

 The /api/v3/exchangeInfo rateLimits array contains objects related to the exchange's RAW_REQUEST, REQUEST_WEIGHT, and ORDER rate limits.
 These are further defined in the ENUM definitions section under Rate limiters (rateLimitType).
 A 429 will be returned when either rate limit is violated.

-When we call /api/v3/exchangeInfo we will receive the current info about the rate limits.
+When we call /api/v3/exchangeInfo we will receive the current info about the rate limit.

 {
     "rateLimitType":"REQUEST_WEIGHT",